Governance Framework Policy

-A person appointed to a Committee of the Council who is not a member of Council will be bound by the same rules and standards as members of Council and will be indemnified by the College to the same extent as a member of Council under the College Constitution.
+A person appointed to a Committee of the Council who is not a member of Council will be bound by the same rules and standards as members of Council and will be indemnified by AC to the same extent as a member of Council under AC's Constitution.

 Where the Chair of a Committee appoints a member who is not a member of Council, the Chair will seek the endorsement of Council at its next scheduled meeting.

 4. Election of Members of Council to Committees